-- 1. Command Duration is defined as the time between the TPM's receipt of a 1 to TPM_STS_x.tpmGo or TPM_CRB_CRTL_x.Start and the TPM completing the command as evidenced by: - a.
-FIFO Interface: the TPM sets both TPM_STS_x.dataAvail and TPM_STS_x.stsValid fields to a 1. - b.
-CRB Interface: the TPM clears TPM_CRB_CTRL_x.Start to 0. - 2.
-For the commands listed in Table 17, a TPM SHOULD not exceed the Duration values and SHALL NOT exceed the Timeout values.
+- 1. Command Duration is defined as the time between a TPM's receipt of a 1 to TPM_STS_x.tpmGo or TPM_CRB_CRTL_x.Start and a TPM completing the command as evidenced by: - a.
+FIFO Interface: a TPM sets both TPM_STS_x.dataAvail and TPM_STS_x.stsValid fields to a 1. - b.
+CRB Interface: a TPM clears TPM CRB CTRL x.Start to 0. - Command Duration for the TPM_Hash_X commands is defined as the time between a TPM's receipt of the address and completion of the command, as evidenced by CS# deassertion for SPI and an I2C STOP command.
+Note: The Command Duration for HASH_DATA is defined based on a write of a 64B block of data to a TPM with a single bank enabled. - 3.
+For the commands listed in Table 22, a TPM SHOULD not exceed the Duration values and SHALL NOT exceed the Timeout values.

-Note: The timings in Table 17 assume that any algorithms required for these functions do not need to be tested during the execution of the command, see Section 6.5.1.6 Self-Test and Early Platform Initialization.
+Note: The timings in Table 22 assume that any algorithms required for these functions do not need to be tested during the execution of the command, see Section 6.5.1.6 Self-Test and Early Platform Initialization.
 Additionally, the duration and timeout for TPM2_VerifySignature do not apply to usage of TPM2_VerifySignature with RSA 3072-bit keys.
 Additional time may be expected for usage of TPM2_VerifySignature with RSA 3072-bit keys.

+Table 22 -Command Timing

-Table 17 -Command Timing
+Table 22 -Command Timing

 Commands Duration [ms] Timeout [ms]

 Signals

 TPM_Hash_Start 20 750

 TPM_Hash_Data 20 750

 TPM_Hash_End 20 750

 Startup

 TPM2_Startup 20 750

 Testing

-TPM2_SelfTest(fullTest=YES) 1000 2000
+TPM2_SelfTest(fullTest=YES) 1000 3000

 TPM2_SelfTest(fullTest=NO) 20 750

 Random Number Generator

 TPM2_GetRandom 750 2000

 Hash/HMAC/Event Sequences

 TPM2_HashSequenceStart 20 750

 TPM2_SequenceUpdate 20 750

 TPM2_SequenceComplete 20 750

 TPM2_EventSequenceComplete 20 750

 Signature Verification

 TPM2_VerifySignature 750 2000

 Integrity Collection (PCR)

 TPM2_PCR_Extend 20 750

 Hierarchy Commands

 TPM2_HierarchyControl 750 2000

 TPM2_HierarchyChangeAuth 750 2000

 Capability Commands

 TPM2_GetCapability 20 750

 Non-volatile Storage

 TPM2_NV_Read 750 2000